 - Trustworthy and discrete, i.e. the ability to keep office matters confidential

 - Strong organizational, interpersonal and communication skill

 - Affiliation with a fraternity or sorority is NOT required.

-Center Employment Application (Will Open July 2019)
+Center Employment Application (Now Closed)

 The purpose of the Community Ambassadors is for fraternity and sorority members of the University of Connecticut community to immerse themselves within the Office of Fraternity and Sorority Life and further develop as student leaders, professionals, and OFSL ambassadors.
 There are three components to the Community Ambassador: